alecsargood/Dissertation_Julia/README.md

 Figure 5:

-Figure 6: Produced using the 'fixed.m' script - running the first section to pick the model, fillowed by the third section title 'Dispersion relation' with
+Figure 6: Produced using the 'fixed.m' script - running the first section to pick the model, followed by the third section title 'Dispersion relation' with
           the selected parameter values.